griffithbrandt/technical-writing-portfolio/README.md

 ## About Me

 I'm an Embedded Systems Engineering student with a unique background in Cinema Studies, allowing me to create technical documentation that is both accurate and visually engaging.
-Currently seeking a Technical Editor internship where I can help bridge the gap between complex engineering concepts and clear, actionable documentation.

 ## Portfolio Highlights